directus/directus/docs/getting-started/support.md

 Not currently.
 Directus has been built specifically for wrapping _relational_ databases.
 While we could force Mongo to use tables, columns, and rows via Mongoose object modeling, that approach of "faking" a relational structure in a non-structured environment like Mongo doesn't make a lot of sense.
-We do realize many users are interested in this feature, and will continue to explore its possibility.
+We do realize many users are interested in this feature and will continue to explore its possibility.

 ### Why haven't you added this feature, or fixed that issue yet?

 Directus is primarily a free and open-source project, maintained by a small core team and community contributors who donate their time and resources.

-Our platform is feature-rich, however we strictly adhere to our [80/20 Rule](/contributing/introduction/#feature-requests) to avoid a messy/bloated codebase.
-Directus is also quite stable, however new issues still arise, some of which may be triaged with a lower prioritization.
+Our platform is feature-rich.
+However, we strictly adhere to our [80/20 Rule](/contributing/introduction/#feature-requests) to avoid a messy/bloated codebase.
+Directus is also quite stable.
+However, new issues still arise, some of which may be triaged with a lower prioritization.

 If you need, you can contact us about [sponsoring expedited fixes](#expedited-fixes) or [commissioning new features](#commissioned-features).
 You can also